cncf/tag-security/governance/roles.md

 * assign labels to issues.
 * comment where issues need more detail.
 * recommend proposals or suggestions for discussion at working session meetings.
-* participate on #sig-security-triage slack channel.
+* participate on #tag-security-triage slack channel.

 ### Project teams